UPSI-5 and its Global Relevance, Ethiopia

 - Dissemination activities at international and local level to bring attention to the importance of psychosocial well-being of children and to promote the use of UPSI-5 on a larger scale.

-- Launch of the short movie "Happy young learners in Ethiopia" July 3, 2018
+- Launch of the research report and short movie "Happy young learners in Ethiopia" July 3, 2018

 - Putting the spotlight on psychosocial well-being of young children in Ethiopia August 15, 2016